 In 1940, the British government evacuated the people of Gibraltar.
 This allowed a heavier military presence on "The Rock".
 Able-bodied young men stayed behind to contribute to the war effort.
 Others made their way by boat the United Kingdom, Madeira, Jamaica, and French Morocco.
 Families split up as members went to different countries.

 As Luftwaffe bombs fell on London, the government decided to evacuate once again.
-The evacuees from Gibraltar then made their way to Northern Ireland by boat and lorry.
-Around 5,000 in total made the journey to Northern Ireland, arriving in July 1944.
+Many evacuees from Gibraltar then made their way to Northern Ireland by boat and lorry.
+Around 5,000 in total made the journey to Ulster, arriving in July 1944.

 The Gibraltar evacuees were not expected to remain in Northern Ireland for long.
 Many of them spoke little English and they struggled with the cold and damp weather.
 Problems with a lack of work permits meant that many evacuees could not work.

 Ballymena, Co.
 Antrim and Gibraltar have a shared twin status dating back to 2006.
 Ballymena Borough Council hosted a ceremony to celebrate the twinning arrangement.
 The affinity between the two very different places dates back to the days of the evacuee camps.
 Mayor of Gibraltar Clive Beltran and Mayor of Ballymena Tommy Nicholl signed the agreement.